department-of-vet-pathology-unizg/dog_age/README.md

 In the [data directory](https://github.com/department-of-vet-pathology-unizg/dog_age/tree/master/data), we provided maxillas and mandibles images of 44 dogs together with their masks.
 The [data.csv](https://github.com/department-of-vet-pathology-unizg/dog_age/blob/master/data/Data.csv) file contains the age of every dog.
 All the data is, of course, anonymized.

 The number of images in the database will increase over time

+## Image Preprocessing

+Raw images have a size of 6000X4000px (24MP), which is too large for a neural network.
+One way to reduce the image size, while still keeping (most of) the data, is to extract only the teeth from every image.
+We decided to use masks to extract this data and create "mozaics"  - images that contain both the maxilla's and mandible's teeth.

+You can use the mozaics.py file to parse the images and create more suitable training data.